protocol/launchpad/content/en/curriculum/filecoin/how-filecoin-works/index.md

 ### [Gas](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#gas-fees)

-Executing messages, for example by including transactions or proofs in the chain, consumes both computation and storage resources on the network.
+Executing messages, for example, by including transactions or proofs in the chain, consumes both computation and storage resources on the network.
 Gas is a measure of resources consumed by messages.
 The gas consumed by a message directly affects the cost that the sender has to pay for it to be included in a new block by a storage provider.

 **Important Gas Concepts**